 Logistics & Site Coordinator

 Yet another superstar and unsung hero from Pride.

-David has helped with Pride for many years and been instrumental in managing our waste, recycling and onsite teams.
+David has helped with Pride for many years and been instrumental in managing our onsite logistics.

-Now a fellow Director of Pride, David asks the challenging questions, works across all site teams and is in charge of all site logistics, planning and….. meddling!
+Trustee to the charity, David asks the challenging questions, works across all site teams, planning and….. meddling!

 Matt is our volunteer accountant, he’s an ever watchful eye and lover of the spreadsheet!
 Matt is volunteering to help us keep track of incoming and the LOTS of outgoings for Pride.

 Pride costs thousands of pounds to put on with lots of costs you may not think of like the toilets, staging, equipment, fencing and security so we need to know where the money to pay for this is going to come from especially when running a free festival.

 Education and Outreach Hero

 Having studied Maths & Physics at Bristol Uni, and been president of their LGBT society, Ross went on to do a PGCE and confronted homophobia in schools with a project on bullying.
 Continuing this work with the Diversity In Schools project Ross brings with him 1st-hand knowledge of homophobia and bullying in schools –which we are committed to standing up to.